-EBiSC is designed to address the increasing demand by induced Pluripotent Stem Cell (iPSC) researchers for quality-controlled, disease-relevant research grade iPSC lines, data and cell services.
+In the initial phase (2014-2017), EBiSC has been designed to address the increasing demand for quality-controlled, disease-relevant, research-grade iPSC lines, data and cell services.

 EBiSC launched a second project phase starting at March 2019 to become a self-sustainable central iPSC hub pooling EU resources to structure the iPSC landscape in terms of quality, consistency, available data, standards and licensing agreements.